CumulusNetworks/docs/content/cumulus-netq-52/Whats-New/_index.md

 ## What's New in NetQ 5.2

-- Added a “correlation” event type which displays the association between host-based errors and devices within a network’s fabric (beta)
+- Added a “fault correlation” event type which groups of events linked to the same underlying issue and displays the association between host-based errors and devices within a network’s fabric (beta)
 -